 Elín is a multidisciplinary artist working at the intersections of installation, sculpture, and photography.
 We recommend checking out her artwork Himinglæva outside Harpa Concert Hall.
 It is an abstract artwork that sings when the wind blows around it.

 Her website says that her artwork thrusts the viewer into a liminal uncertainty about what they are perceiving and why it feels subtly different.
 Elín draws out the viewer’s reflexive awareness of their presence with the aesthetic encounter.

 Next up: Breiðholt suburb.
 In Krummahólar 2, you can see a massive mural by artist Ragnar Kjarnsson.

 Ragnar is primarily known as a performance artist and has held multiple exhibitions all over the world.
-He does engage in multiple artistic mediums such as video installations, performances, drawings, and paintings that incorporate the history of film, music, visual culture, and literature.
+He does engage in multiple artistic mediums, such as video installations, performances, drawings, and paintings that incorporate the history of film, music, visual culture, and literature.
 A common theme is humor.
 He was also the singer of the Icelandic band Trabant.

-Once when Yoko Ono came to Iceland to turn on the Imagine Peace Tower on Viðey Island, she asked various artists to make artworks dedicated to her.
+Once when Yoko Ono came to Iceland to turn on the Imagine Peace Tower on Viðey Island, she asked various artists to make artwork dedicated to her.
 Ragnar was one of those artists.
 He recreated the drink Yoko’s character in The Simpsons asked for when she joined Homer at Moe’s: A Single Plum, Floating in Perfume, Served in a Man’s Hat.